|Doc. Number||Article Title||Effective Date||Version|

 4. Field Mapping

-Once the upload is finished, you will see the current number of records in the database.
+Once the upload is finished, you will see the current number of records in the database on the Mail Data page (see sample below).
 The next step will be to map the column headers from your CSV file, to the data fields in your CRM.

 Click Field Mappings.